ProvaNuran/Processed_Rice_Varieties_of_Bangladesh_Classification_CSE475_Project/README.md

 ## 🧠 Methods / Applications

 The dataset can be used for:
-- **Supervised Learning:** Training CNNs (ResNet, EfficientNet, VGG) for rice variety classification.
+- **Supervised Learning:** Training CNNs (NasNetMobile,ConvNeXt-T,InceptionV3,ResNet50,DenseNet121) for rice variety classification.
 - **Feature Extraction & Embedding:** Using self-supervised learning methods (SimCLR, BYOL) to learn rich features from images.
 - **Quality Assessment:** Automated detection of impurities, broken grains, and size analysis.